tundelism4u/GameOfLife/README.md

 # GameOfLife
 #Dwonload and Unzip the file
-#Open With Microsoft Visual Studio 2012 to run the program
+#Open With Microsoft Visual Studio 2012 or later version to run the program